Organizations that will actively support and engage in NYSPFP activities include:

 About NYS Partnership for Patients

-The New York State Partnership for Patients (NYSPFP) is a joint initiative of the Healthcare Association of New York State (HANYS) and the Greater New York Hospital Association (GNYHA)-hospital trade associations representing not-for profit and public health care institutions, including large health systems, acute and long-term care hospitals, skilled nursing facilities, hospices, and home care.
+The New York State Partnership for Patients (NYSPFP) was a joint initiative of the Healthcare Association of New York State (HANYS) and the Greater New York Hospital Association (GNYHA)-hospital trade associations representing not-for profit and public health care institutions, including large health systems, acute and long-term care hospitals, skilled nursing facilities, hospices, and home care.
 Collectively, they represent all of the hospitals in New York State.
 Beginning in 2011 and concluding in December, 2014, HANYS and GNYHA were the Centers for Medicare & Medicaid Services (CMS)-contracted New York State’s Hospital Engagement Network.
-NYSPFP also comprised key New York State health care stakeholders including regulators, consumers, clinicians, health insurers, hospital trustees, and others who will contribute to NYSPFP’s statewide success.
+NYSPFP also comprised key New York State health care stakeholders including regulators, consumers, clinicians, health insurers, hospital trustees, and others.

 NYSPFP Guiding Principles